 The admissions process for the program is built around three application deadlines: Early Decision, Priority Decision, and Regular Decision.
 Preference will be given to students who submit their applications during the Early Decision and Priority Decision deadlines.
 Students will hear from the admissions committee within three weeks of the deadline.
 Once students are accepted, they will be required to submit complete a registration form and submit a non-refundable deposit approximately two weeks after notification of the admissions decision (students receiving scholarships must complete the enrollment form within this two week period).

-The Regular Decision deadline is April 7, 2019.
-All applicants who submit a completed application for Regular Decision will receive a notification by April 23rd, 2019.
+All applicants who submit a completed application by May 15 will receive a notification by May 31, 2019.

 The ACLU is committed to providing scholarship opportunities for students who qualify based on family income.
 Full and partial scholarships will be available.
 Financial aid awards are based on need.
 Students must apply for Financial Aid at the same time as the Program Application.
 Students will receive their program admissions decision and financial aid decision at the same time.

 Please complete the separate financial aid application and include your application number.

 A tuition fee of $2,500 per student covers all experiential learning activities, lodging, off-campus social events, and student meals.
 Transportation costs are not included in this program’s tuition.